-- After more than fifteen years in-house at the same corporation, one full-time attorney said she has never canceled a vacation.
-She typically works around 45 hours per week (which is more than her company's official 40 hours per week), in general does not work weekends, and does multi-million dollar deals with tight deadlines. - One attorney said that she works 9 or 10 hour days and does not take lunch.
+more than her company's official forty hours per week), in general does not work weekends, and does multi-million dollar deals with tight deadlines.

+- One attorney said that she works nine or ten hour days and does not take lunch.
 In addition, she often takes reading home for the evening and works one or weekend days per month.
 She explains that, while attorneys at her company can let it be known they are not available for long hours, that attitude will hurt their bonus and their perception as a strong employee. - A managing attorney described arriving at his office at 8:30, working until somewhere between 5 and 7 p.m., and then working another hour or two at home after having dinner with his family.
-In addition, he regularly works 3-4 hours most Sunday evenings. - A full-time attorney who was about to become General Counsel at her small company commented that "Working at an institution whose non-legal workforce has a shorter than average workweek, when the attorneys work 40- or 45-hour workweeks, it looks like we're here all the time." - One senior corporate counsel for a Fortune 100 company said, "Here workweeks are 50-60 hours a week at a minimum.
+In addition, he regularly works three to four hours most Sunday evenings. - A full-time attorney who was about to become General Counsel at her small company commented that "Working at an institution whose non-legal workforce has a shorter than average workweek, when the attorneys work 40- or 45-hour workweeks, it looks like we're here all the time." - One senior corporate counsel for a Fortune 100 company said, "Here workweeks are 50 - 60 hours a week at a minimum.
 One female job applicant gave 'better hours' as her primary reason for wanting to work [here].
 That kind of statement is a red flag that the person is not going to succeed in this legal department."

 Working on weekends or canceling a vacation due to work demands is much less common in companies than in law firms.
 One attorney explained that when she went in house over a decade ago, she accepted a significant pay cut, but she "had a life again."
 In her full time in house position, she worked nine or ten hours per day with no weekend work.
-A female attorney doing regulatory and contract work in a 10attorney department exclaimed, "I have not worked one weekend since I started over a year ago.
-The first weekend I was here, I didn't work the weekend, and I honestly felt like I had a vacation because I didn't work that weekend."
+A female attorney doing regulatory and contract work in a ten-attorney department exclaimed, "I have not worked one weekend since I started over a year ago.
+The first weekend I was here.
+I didn't work the weekend, and I honestly felt like I had a vacation because I didn't work that weekend."
 She added that nobody there works weekends: "it's just a completely different environment."
-These anecdotal reports confirm the findings of the American Corporate Counsel Association (now Association of Corporate Counsel),35 that having more weekends and evenings free is one of the reasons many in-house counsel are satisfied with their positions, even though they could earn more at a firm.
+These anecdotal reports confirm the findings of the American Corporate Counsel Association (now Association of Corporate Counsel), 40 that having more weekends and evenings free is one of the reasons many in-house counsel are satisfied with their positions, even though they could earn more at a firm.